 The morale of the (Pink) Flannel One Patch Quilt is simply that not all quilts are made to live long lives and be beautiful.
 Some are made to be used, washed, played on and under, and just generally have a short life span – but the memories produced are for a life time.

 Fall is my favorite season and the only one I really decorate for.
-I believe that is one reason I go to Maine every September – the colors are so brilliant.
+I believe that is one reason I go to Maine every September – the colors are so brilliant – the blue sky, the leaves, the ocean water.
 I thought it would be fun to make a log cabin quilt in fall colors.
 Here is the start of my “Log Cabin in the Fall Woods” quilt.

-In 2015 I wanted to make a fall themed log cabin quilt from my fabric stash without buying any fabric to do this quilt.
+I started to make a fall themed log cabin quilt from my fabric stash.
+The goal being to not buy any fabric to make this quilt top.
 It was not hard to find the right red, orange and purple scraps and cut them into the correct sizes and shapes:

 When constructing the blocks, I only did two rounds instead of my normal three.
 When sewing two of the sides of the block are in one color (orange) and the other two in another color (purple).
 There is a total of 36 blocks to make this square quilt, or six rows by six rows.
 I like keeping the math simple.